 The Palau de la Música is located along a narrow street in the Gothic Quarter.
 The location of the building is almost claustrophobic, so tightly packed in between the others on the street.
 But the ingenious designs which Montaner came up with seem to battle this claustrophobic feeling with color and levity.
 The exposed red brick exterior is opened up with dozens of arches and columns set along the facade, an element inspired by Arabic architecture.
 The columns are decorated in intricate mosaics which draws your eye up to the roofline.
 Stained glass windows are used to bring in the natural light from all corners of the building to ensure that all throughout the day there always natural light flowing inside.
 All of this gives the building a breathy and light quality.

 On the south side of the building, at the top of the facade, is an opulent mosaic, made by artist Lluís Bru which represents the members of the Orfeó Català dressed in an allegorical scene.
 The piece is hard to see from the street and for some reason that makes it all the more special.
-It feels like something which was meant more for the creator than for the viewer and discovering it is like finding a secret just aching to be found out.
+It feels like something which was meant more for the creator than for the viewer and discovering it was like finding a secret just aching to be found out.

 On the southeast corner of the Palau de la Música, you’ll find an awe-inspiring sculpture which seems to soar off the side of the building.
 This creation was made by sculptor Miquel Blay which he named ‘La cançó popular Catalana’ (the favorite Catalan song).
 The sculpture takes on a similar shape as the carved figureheads on the bow of a ship.
 A beautiful woman is the central figure of the sculpture which the other characters surround.
 The woman, who represents songs, is accompanied by men and women representing Catalan music and art.
 Atop all the figures is Saint George, the Patron Saint of Catalonia, to protect them all.
 Symbols of Saint George can be found throughout the building, like hidden Easter eggs around every corner.